What is it?

 How does it work?

-A Guilloche is a graphical design element built using a combination of thin, fine lines which are superimposed in such a ways that the final result is visually pleasing and informative.
-Guilloche printing requires high resolution printing equipment and spot colors.
+A guilloche is a graphical design element built using a combination of thin, fine lines which are superimposed in such a way that the final result is visually pleasing and informative.
+Guilloche printing requires high-resolution printing equipment and spot colors.

 What do we think about this technology?

 This is one of the oldest industrial security printing technologies.
-Real guilloche is supposed to be printed in intaglio which is expensive and with printing hardware that is difficult to access since it is traditionally restricted to high security documents.
-Cheap guilloche can also be printed in offset lithography; however, it is then quite easy to duplicate, moreover it is intrinsically very visible.
+Real guilloche is supposed to be printed in intaglio, which is expensive and uses printing hardware that is difficult to access, since it is traditionally restricted to high-security documents.
+Cheap guilloche can also be printed in offset lithography; however, it is then quite easy to duplicate.
+Moreover, it is intrinsically very visible.
 Nevertheless, the offset version costs basically nothing and is essentially useful to give a security look, for instance for security documents or tickets.
-If the security look of the Guilloche is desirable, then an interesting approach is to combine it with our Cryptoglyph® technology.
-Since Cryptoglyph® is invisible, it provides a way to “fool” counterfeiters tempted to counterfeit the Guilloche.
+If the security look of the guilloche is desirable, then an interesting approach is to combine it with our Cryptoglyph® technology.
+Since Cryptoglyph® is invisible, it provides a way to fool counterfeiters tempted to counterfeit the guilloche.